HoneyJar-0/Machine-Learning-Homework/README.md

 + stoichastic gradient descent

 ### Note to reader:
 You may notice there isn't much of a commit history here.
-That's because of an issue I had with my files in this repository.
-Due to both computer-side issues, I was unable to push my files to this repo.
+This is because of both an old private repo issue and computer-side issues.
 Please see my other projects to get a better grasp of my frequency of commits and pushes.